tvdboom/ATOM/docs_sources/user_guide/predicting.md

 should only be applied on the training set are excluded from this step (e.g., outlier pruning or class balancing).

-The available prediction methods are the standard methods for estimators in sklearn's and sktime's API.
+The available prediction methods are the standard methods for predictors in sklearn's and sktime's API.

 For classification and regression tasks: